 To Jason: who as a boy was fearless and spirited, with a mop of blond hair, bright eyes and a cheeky little grin.
 But whose life changed when he started school.
 He was called stupid and lazy, even after it was discovered he had glue ear and was dyslexic; and was given no educational support.
 He was quite often suspended and finally expelled from his secondary school.
 Jason left school illiterate and vulnerable, with limited choices and low self-esteem.

-Today, as a family, we believe that dyslexic children are simply alternative thinkers - they think laterally and creatively, often achieving original results; and, like all children, should be celebrated for their individuality.
+Today, as a family, we believe that dyslexic children are simply alternative thinkers - they think laterally and creatively, often achieving original results; and, like all children, should be celebrated for their individuality and equal opportunity given to them.

 To the grandchildren: who have all been touched by Helen's (Nana's) love of trees and the great outdoors.